hkniberg/ainutshell/2-extra/470-jimbo.md

 ![](../.gitbook/assets/470-jimbo.png)

-Let me tell you about Jimbo, my first AI agent.
-He runs a youtube channel that generates conversations between AI-powered characters.
+I'm going to tell you the story of Jimbo, my first AI agent.
+He runs a youtube channel called "AI conversations" that generates conversations between AI-powered characters.

+I think this is a good example of what an autonomous AI agent is, and how human + AI can collaborate effectively.

-Here's the channel if you are curious: [https://www.youtube.com/@ai-conversations](https://www.youtube.com/@ai-conversations).
+Here's Jimbo's channel if you are curious: [https://www.youtube.com/@ai-conversations](https://www.youtube.com/@ai-conversations).
 Can't promise it will still be active by the time you read this though.

 Jimbo was a bit of an experiment (like most things I do).
 I wanted to see how far we could go with letting an AI agent run the whole process from end to end.
 Very far it turns out!